-Hundreds of shoppers are injured in supermarkets every year.
-These injuries can be quite serious.
-They are often caused by wet floors, obstacles in the aisles, falling objects and broken pavement in the parking lot.
+Unfortunately, hundreds of shoppers are injured in supermarkets every year – and these injuries can be quite serious.
+They’re often caused by wet floors, obstacles in the aisles, falling objects and broken pavement in the carpark.

-The same goes for any shop: supermarket owners have a duty of care to ensure that shoppers are safe while on their property.
-It makes no difference if you were injured in a Tesco, ASDA, Aldi, Morrisons, Sainsbury’s, Lidl, Waitrose or any other local supermarket, if the supermarket does not take reasonable care and you’ve been injured as a result, there is a good chance that you’re eligible to make a claim for compensation.
+All supermarket and shop owners have a duty of care to make sure shoppers are safe.
+It makes no difference whether you were injured in a Tesco, ASDA, Aldi, Morrisons, Sainsbury’s, Lidl, Waitrose or any other local supermarket – if the shop doesn’t take reasonable care and you’ve been injured as a result, then there’s a good chance you could make a compensation claim.

-Second, you should find out if there were any shoppers that acted as witnesses to your accident.
-Ask for their names and contact information so that they can confirm your accident if need be.
-If possible, you should also take photos of the scene of the accident, perhaps of the wet floor without a warning sign or the broken pavement in the parking lot.
-By gathering evidence of the accident, you have a better chance of being successful in your claim.
+If possible, you should also take photos of the scene of the accident – perhaps of the wet floor without a warning sign or the broken pavement in the carpark.
+By gathering evidence of the accident, you have a better chance of winning your case.

 Figures collected by the Health and Social Care Information Centre – a body which collates figures on patient interaction with hospitals in the UK – reveal that falls which took place involving slipping, tripping or stumbling on the same level resulted in 94,332 admissions to hospital during the year 2014-15.
 Other figures collected in 2013 found that the top three injuries caused by apparently trivial falls of this kind were:

-This statutory duty overlaps with the legislation set out in the Health and Safety at Work Act 1974, which compels employers to ensure that any workplace, such as a supermarket, is maintained in a safe condition for both members of staff and anyone affected by their work.
+This overlaps with the legislation set out in the Health and Safety at Work Act 1974, which says that employers in any workplace should make sure the premises is properly maintained and in a safe condition both for members of staff and anyone affected by their work.
 This duty includes taking steps to control the risk of slips and trips.